By Sonja Bickford and Tarrah Anne Bickford

 In my work and classes I use my experience from my travels a great deal.
 Fulbright has been an important part of these travels allowing me to open the eyes of my students.
 Through me, students get a peak into what travel and other cultures can tell us not only about ourselves but how people do things globally.
 This has become so important recently, with changes in politics and perceptions.
 My travel in Finland and other locations allow me to shine a light on ignorant dogma.
 To understand and accept brings true enlightenment and often appreciation of the people.
 Peace comes from knowing and knowing often requires you to be a part of a culture, this what Fulbright does so well.

 Finland, a place of beauty, excellence, and innovation.
 Finland will always call me and whenever I get the chance I will return.
 I love the quiet stoicism of the people, the desire to be excellent, that is often shown in the engineering feats of the people.
 The natural environment that is still a vibrant part of the culture.
 The lakes that are such a strong part of the people and culture.
 There is nothing in the world like a sauna next to a lake.
 Without any doubt one of the best times of my life was spending a day going back and forth from the sauna to the lake with my family.
 I know some part of the success of the Finnish people is the connection of family, place, and of course saunas.
 Finland will always be another home for my family and we are always looking for ways to return.
-Finland is so much a part of me that it become examples in my class, discussions, and everyday life.
+Finland is so much a part of me that it becomes an example in my class, discussions, and everyday life.

 To truly understand what Fulbright and Fulbright Finland has done for my family cannot be accurately described in words but has to be experienced.
 However, I have often been asked this question.
 The best answer I can give is: I did not know I was missing a piece of me until I married my wife Sonja, much like that, my family was missing a piece we did not know until we lived in Finland through the Fulbright program.